Fangshan, Beijing: Geography

 The Subdistrict area of Fangshan (population 187,667) contains an urban area, has an area of 25 km2 and an estimated population of 200,000.
 Other major urban areas are Liangxiang (population estimate 110,000, 93,486 in township), Zhoukoudian (35,000, 39,877 in township), Doudian (30,000, 25,046 in township), and Liulihe (22,000, 37,936 in township).

-Fangshan is situated to the east of the Taihang Mountains.
+Fangshan is situated to the east of the Taihang Mountains, with most of its territory being within Beijing's Western Hills region.
 The east and south of the district is a fertile plain, with a narrow hilly area running from northeast to southwest.
 The district has many rivers and lakes; the Juma River, Dashi River, Yongding River, and Xiaoqing River run through the district, assuring abundant water resources.

 The location, climate and environment provide good conditions for agriculture.
 The district produces wheat, rice and various high quality fruits as well as large quantities of animal products.
 At the moment large investments are made for greenhouse production.